mansrz/RaApi/Readme.txt

     Login

   Map:
-    Template with google maps api, can select point to save a position.
-(Only visible for user authenticated)
+    Template with google maps api, can select point to save a position and filter.
+(Only visible for user authenticated) Template with google maps api for user not authenticated can filter positions and see path from actual direction

   Places:
     Get a list of places